JulianGoodman123/carousel/README.md

 # carousel
-This is the code for the carousel I made
+This is the code for the carousel I made.

+The link for the tutorial video is (https://www.youtube.com/watch?v=JX5qDzWDF4U)